nhsbsa-data-analytics/tidyfilter/README.md

 _Filter Text Based On List of Words Or Regexes_

-The use case this was written for is filtering profanity and personal identifiable data in comments made in free text questions in customer satisfaction surveys, for display in Shiny dashboards.
+The use case this was written for is filtering profanity and personally identifiable data in comments made in free text questions in customer satisfaction surveys, for display in Shiny dashboards.

 The package uses continuous integration to ensure style, no syntax errors and maintain consistency.
 Documentation is automated via Roxygenise.